binhanle/eem202a-project/method_technical.md

 ##### Mouth Aspect Ratio

 This calculation is broken up into two steps: the face detection and the MAR computation.
-The dlib python module is first used to extract the detected face from each frame.
+The dlib Python module is first used to extract the detected face from each frame.
 This face is then matched to a shape landmark prediction file, where each coordinate in the file corresponds to a specific point on the face.
 The coordinates for the mouth are extracted from this file, and for each frame the MAR is computed based on the euclidian distances between the opposite horizontal landmarks and the euclidian distances between the opposite vertical landmarks of the mouth.

 <p align="center">
 	<img height="400" src="https://binhanle.github.io/eem202a-project/Images/mar_descriptor.png"/>